-How does Technology transfer take place in India: 10
+How does Technology transfer take place in India?10

-An agreement termed a "technology transfer agreement" (or "TTA") is utilized for transferring proprietary assets from one entity to another is encapsulated by the term "Technology Transfer Agreement" (TTA), which encompasses a diverse array of contracts delineating the transference of ownership or the entitlement to utilize technology from one association to another.
-As required by FEMA, the automated route and RBI approval are used to approve international technical partnerships.
+An agreement called termed as "technology transfer agreement" (or "TTA") is utilized for transferring of proprietary assets from one entity to another is encapsulated by the term "Technology Transfer Agreement" (TTA), which encompasses a diverse array of contracts delineating the transference of ownership or the entitlement to utilize technology from one association to another.
+As required by FEMA, the automated route and RBI approval are used to approve an international technical partnership.

-Any additional request for international technology contracts that do not meet the criteria for required permissions is evaluated on their merits by the Project Approval Board (PAB).
+Any additional request for international technology contracts that do not meet the criteria for required permissions is evaluated on its merits by the Project Approval Board (PAB).
 According to the Secretariat for Industrial Assistance, applications for such concepts should befiled in Form FC/IL (SIA) to the Department of Industrial Policy Promotion, Ministry of Industry, Udyog Bhawan.
-According to the industrial assistance secretariat, there are no costs involved.
+According to the Industrial Assistance Secretariat, there are no costs involved.
 After applying, the approval process takes four weeks.